jeff-winn/homebridge-automower-platform/docs/index.md

   - A motion sensor to indicate whether each mower:
     - *is* moving about the property.
     - *has* been tampered with (either by a human or other means) and needs assistance.
-    - *has* encountered a fault (which will require the Husqvarna app to troubleshoot) and needs assitance.
+    - *has* encountered a fault (which will require the Husqvarna app to troubleshoot) and needs assistance.
   Additional capabilities:
   - Does not cause logout of the Husqvarna mobile application.
 actions: